Frequently Asked Questions

 When should I see a therapist?

 You don’t need to be in crisis to benefit from therapy.
 Many people seek therapy to better understand themselves, improve relationships, manage stress, or navigate life transitions.
-If something feels off, stuck, or unsustainable in your life, therapy can be a meaningful place to explore that.

 What should I talk about in therapy?

 You can talk about whatever feels important to you.
-Some people come in with a specific concern; others start by describing how they’ve been feeling or what’s been weighing on them.
-I’ll often help guide the conversation.
-Therapy is a nonjudgmental space to speak openly and honestly, at your own pace.
+Some people come in with a specific concern; others begin by describing how they’ve been feeling or what has been weighing on them.

 What is therapy like with you?